nalnatsheh/iit-ece588/docs/tut/README.md

 print(f'Kernel completed in {duration * 1000:.2f}ms')
 ```
-The accelerator is started by setting **CTRL.AP_START** to 1, which will start the matrix multiplication on the FPGA, after that a loop is initiated so the FPGA to signal that the operation is complete by checking the **CTRL.AP_DONE** flag.
+The accelerator is started by setting **CTRL.AP_START** to 1, which will start the matrix multiplication on the FPGA, after that a loop is initiated so the FPGA to signal that the operation is complete by checking the **CTRL.AP_DONE** flag

-The results below is for a **Optimized Matrix Multipliucation IP on PL**
+The results below is for an **Optimized Matrix Multipliucation IP on PL**.
+For the unoptimized HLS IP, you should see a number around ~55ms!
 ![1](../assets/fig/41.png)

 9. **Verifying the Results**